ReserveBlockIO/ReserveBlock-Core/RBXBuildInstructions.md

     b) Download the already packaged release https://github.com/ReserveBlockIO/ReserveBlock-Core/releases/.
 If   	you do this please navigate to folder you downloaded binaries from and skip to step 12.
 8. 'cd ReserveBlock-Core'
 9. 'dotnet build' - There should be 0 (zero) errors.
-10. 'dotnet publish -c Release -r linux-x64 --output' ./rbxpublished **please note the 'linux-x64' can be changed if you are on a different architecture
+10. 'dotnet publish -c Release -r linux-x64 --output ./rbxpublished' **please note the 'linux-x64' can be changed if you are on a different architecture
 11. 'cd rbxpublished'
 12. 'dotnet ReserveBlockCore.dll'